-- The propeller worked in a uniform fluid stream, producing the forces and moments, therefore, it generated the thrust and produced velocity and pressure on face blades surface and behind the propeller in the fluid flow. - The fluid velocity in the tips of face blades was higher than other areas and the fluid pressure in the face blades near leading edges was higher than other areas. - The maximum hydrodynamic propeller efficiency occurred when j=0.84.
+- The propeller worked in a uniform fluid stream, producing the forces and moments, therefore, it generated the thrust and produced velocity and pressure on face blades surface and behind the propeller in the fluid flow and the fine mesh has more agreeable with experimental data in compare of medium and coarse meshes. - The fluid velocity in the tips of face blades was higher than other areas and the fluid pressure in the face blades near leading edges was higher than other areas. - The maximum hydrodynamic propeller efficiency occurred when j=0.84.